pippinbarr/cart253-2019/modules/physics-wraps-and-overlaps/physics-wraps-and-overlaps.md

 ## Things overlap

 - That is, visually we see shapes and images pass over/through each other
-- And that is also something that could be significant in a game or other interactive situation
+- And that is also something that could be a significant __event__ in a game or other interactive situation
   - If one shape is controlled by the player it might mean they "collected" the other shape
   - If we're trying to make generative art, then the shapes might react to each other in some way
 - So we want to be able to __know__ when shapes/elements overlap --